惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 a man stands next to an SOS message

-A mariner stands next to an SOS message, after his sailboat crashed and a fire was also reported, on Santa Rosa Island, California, on 15 May 2026.
-Photograph: Coast Guard Air Station Ventura/Reuters
+A mariner stands next to an SOS message, after his sailboat crashed on Santa Rosa Island, on 15 May.
+Photograph: Ventura coast guard air station/Reuters

 Footage obtained by SFGate, however, showed a burning sailboat on the shore of Santa Rosa Island – presumably the same boat crashed by the marooned sailor.
 It was unclear whether the boat exploded on its own or the sailor set fire to it.